KeruboJ/SyriaTel-Customer-Churn-project/README.md

 CONCLUSION

-The best-performing model was picked as the final model.
  The best model was the Decision Tree Model.
 It exhibited the greatest area under the curve compared to the other models

 ![alt text](image-2.png)